Neosofia/corporate/website/qms/procedures/IT-245-SystemBackupandRecovery.md

 ##### Exit Criteria

-if the automated restoration process fails an error email will be sent to all [IT System Administrators](/website/qms/roles.md#system-administrator-sa)
+if the automated restoration process fails an error email will be sent to all [IT System Administrators][sa]

 ### VM Procedures